 Angina is chest pain or discomfort caused when the heart muscle does not get enough oxygen-rich blood.
-It is usually a symptom of and underlying heart condition such as coronary artery atherosclerosis.
+It is usually a symptom of an underlying heart condition such as coronary artery atherosclerosis.

-- Nausea, fatigue, shortness of breath, sweating, dizziness
+- Nausea, fatigue, shortness of breath, sweating, or dizziness.

-- Stable – Pain usually caused by exertion or excitement and stops when at rest or with medication.
+- Stable — Pain that is usually caused by exertion or excitement and stops when at rest or with medication.

 - Unstable — Pain changes in frequency, duration and intensity.
 Does not go away with rest or medicine.

 - Variant — Coronary vasospasm that occurs most often while at rest.
 Associated with transient ST-segment elevation.

 - Cause — Presumed to be ASHD, note if there is another cause